There is increasing recognition among welders about the auto-darkening helmets because of their benefits for eyes and overall productivity.

 - Replacements not widely available

-Jackson Safety Ultra-Lightweight is a Chinese product that makes it hard to find some replacement parts.
-However, all in all, this medium-priced helmet is still worth buying because of its performance.
+Antra AH7-860-0000 is hard to find some replacement parts, however, all in all, this medium-priced helmet is still worth buying because of its performance.

 Know it or not, Speedglas was the pioneer in introducing the ideas of auto-darkening welding helmet to the market.
 Thus, they know this technology very much, and the product quality is no brainer.